TanklessWaterHeater

 The certification is shop-level, not individual-plumber-level.
 A PRO-certified shop sends any of its licensed plumbers to do the install; the plumber on site may or may not have personally completed the certification training.
 This is the same model as most other manufacturer programs.

-Standard Rinnai warranty for any licensed plumber install:
+Standard Rinnai SENSEI residential warranty for any licensed-plumber install:

 • Other parts: 5 years

 High-end install with extras.
-Recirculation pumps, dedicated return loops, or unusual configurations benefit from the deeper technical knowledge of a PRO-certified shop.
-The premium pays for both warranty and execution quality.
+Recirculation pumps, dedicated return loops, or unusual configurations benefit from the deeper technical knowledge of a certified shop.
+Execution quality is the real payoff here.

 What to expect on a PRO install

 Written hydraulic and BTU load calc.
-PRO installers typically produce a written deliverable from the site survey, documenting the unit choice rationale.
+Experienced installers typically produce a written deliverable from the site survey, documenting the unit choice rationale.
 Useful for any future warranty discussion.

 Bypass valve kit included.
-Most PRO installs include the descaling-kit isolation valves as standard, not as an add-on.
-The kit costs roughly $100 to $200 in parts; some non-PRO installers skip it to come in cheaper on the headline number.
+Most quality installs include the descaling-kit isolation valves as standard, not as an add-on.
+The kit costs roughly $100 to $200 in parts; some installers skip it to come in cheaper on the headline number.

 Documented commissioning.
-PRO installers complete a written commissioning sheet with measured static and dynamic gas pressure, output temperature at three GPM points, and unit serial number plus install date.
+A thorough installer completes a written commissioning sheet with measured static and dynamic gas pressure, output temperature at three GPM points, and unit serial number plus install date.
 This is the foundation of any future warranty claim.

 Warranty registration completed on site.
-The installer submits the warranty registration to Rinnai before leaving the home.
-Without registration the warranty starts on the manufacture date, not the install date, which can cost months of coverage.
+The installer submits the registration to Rinnai before leaving the home.
+Without registration the warranty starts on the manufacture date, not the install date, and the labor coverage stays at 1 year instead of 5.

 How to verify a Rinnai PRO claim